 Utilize Styles

 Using Word’s built-in styles for headings, paragraphs, and other elements can save you a lot of formatting headaches.
-Once your column breaks are in place, applying styles can ensure a cohesive and professional look.
+Once your column breaks are in place, using styles creates a polished and consistent appearance.

 Troubleshooting Common Issues